Nagaoka spin-valley ordering in silicene quantum dots: Introduction

 \section{Introduction}

-The Hubbard model for cubic lattice with on-site Coulomb interaction dominating over the inter-site hopping produces spin polarized ground-state near half-filling \cite{nagaoka}.
-In the theory of itinerary ferromagnetism \cite{if} the phenomenon is referred to as Nagaoka ferromagnetism.
+The Hubbard model for cubic lattice with on-site Coulomb interaction dominating over the inter-site hopping produces spin polarized ground-state near half-filling \cite{nagaoka} that is known as Nagaoka ferromagnetism in the theory of itinerary ferromagnetism \cite{if}.
 Semiconductor quantum dots were pointed out as a possible two-dimensional realization of the Hubbard model and artificial molecules or clusters formed by multiple quantum dots were studied in the context of a spin polarization driven by inter-dot tunneling and electron-electron interaction \cite{square,nielsen}.
 Spin-ordered ground state was recently experimentally identified in electrostatic quantum dots defined in GaAs \cite{naturexp} in a three-electron system for quantum dots arranged in a square cluster, a case previously theoretically studied in Ref. \cite{square}.

-In graphene \cite{graphene} and graphene-like Xene materials \cite{xenes} the electron states near the charge neutrality point are additionally characterized by the valley isospin due to the presence of two non-equivalent Dirac points in the Brillouin zone.
+In graphene \cite{graphene} and 2D Xenes \cite{xenes} the electron states near the charge neutrality point are additionally characterized by the valley isospin due to the presence of two non-equivalent Dirac points in the Brillouin zone.
 Electrostatic confinement in graphene is excluded by the Klein tunneling effect \cite{Klein}.
-However in bilayer graphene \cite{blqd} or buckled silicene \cite{ni} the energy gap and thus the electrostatic confinement can be formed by perpendicular electric field.
-The valley degree of freedom of confined states can be resolved by the transport spectroscopy \cite{pereira,blx} in a similar way as the spin is \cite{spintronics}.
-A possible Nagaoka ordering of the valley would contribute to the toolbox of valleytronics \cite{valleytronics,ary} for confined states in two-dimensional materials.
+However in bilayer graphene \cite{pereira,blqd} or buckled silicene \cite{ni} the energy gap and thus the electrostatic confinement can be formed by perpendicular electric field.